sschoger/jigsaw-blog/source/_posts/180104-heroicons-ui.md

     </form>
 </div>

-Psst...if you're looking for an icon set more suitable for your marketing page, check out <a href="http://www.heroicons.com/">Heroicons for marketing</a>, a unique set of icons for your marketing website that make it easy to customize with CSS to better align to your brand.
+Psst...if you're looking for an icon set more suitable for your marketing page, check out <a href="http://www.heroicons.com/" target="_blank">Heroicons for marketing</a>, a unique set of icons for your marketing website that make it easy to customize with CSS to better align to your brand.
 They make a great companion to Heroicons UI.